June 17, 2026

 When your team follows these rules, per diem reimbursements are not taxable.
 However, if you don't follow these accountable plan rules, you must withhold payroll taxes on the reimbursement, and the employee must include the amount in taxable income.

-The benefits of per diem for your business
+Benefits of using per diem for your business

 • Process efficiencies: Controlling spending requires less time and effort with a per diem system, and it reduces paperwork for both employees and finance teams